postmanlabs/npm-cli-login/README.md

+# Intro

+This repo is a fork of the official npm-cli-logi package.
+I have removed the snyk depencey due to the recurring issue https://github.com/postmanlabs/npm-cli-login/issues

 # npm-cli-login [![Build Status](https://travis-ci.org/postmanlabs/npm-cli-login.svg?branch=master)](https://travis-ci.org/postmanlabs/npm-cli-login)

 Allows you to log in to NPM without STDIN, STDOUT.
 Use in places like CI build systems.